tratteria/example-application/README.md

 ## Backend

+### Prerequisites

 Ensure Kubernetes is installed and correctly configured on your machine before executing these commands.

+The application SPIRE installation is set up with "docker-desktop" as the cluster name.
+This is specific to the Kubernetes setup on Docker Desktop.
+If you are using a different Kubernetes cluster, adjust the SPIRE configurations to match your specific environment:

+- Navigate to the SPIRE configuration directory at `deploy/spire`.

+- Edit the configuration files to replace "docker-desktop" with your actual cluster name.

+- Review and modify other settings as needed to align with your cluster requirements.

+### Building Service Images

-- Navigate to the build directory and run the below command to build the services images:
+Navigate to the build directory and run the below command to build the services images:

 ```bash
 ./build.sh
 ```

+### Deploying Services

-- Navigate to the deployments/kubernetes directory and run the below command to deploy the services:
+Navigate to the deployments/kubernetes directory and run the below command to deploy the services:

 ```bash
 ./deploy.sh
 ```

+### Cleaning Up

-- You can remove all generated Kubernetes resources using the command below:
+You can remove all generated Kubernetes resources using the command below:

 ```bash
 ./destroy.sh
 ```

-- If you have made changes to the code, you can re-execute `./deploy.sh` to apply those changes.

 ### OIDC Authentication via Dex

-The application uses Dex as its OIDC provider, configured at `deployment/kubernetes/configs/dex-config.yaml`.
+The application uses Dex as its OIDC provider, configured at `deploy/alpha-stocks-dev/configs/dex-config.yaml`.
 If you need to add clients, update secrets, or manage users, please update this file as necessary.

 ### SPIRE Identity Management

-The application incorporates SPIRE(the SPIFFE Runtime Environment) for workload identity management, with configurations located at `deployment/kubernates/spire/`.
+The application incorporates SPIRE(the SPIFFE Runtime Environment) for workload identity management, with configurations located at `deploy/spire/`.
 To adjust service identities, modify configurations, or manage workload registrations, please refer to and update the appropriate files within the directory.

 ## Client(Frontend)

-- To start the client, navigate to the frontend directory and run:
+To start the client, navigate to the frontend directory and run:

 ```bash
 npm start
 ```

-- If you have made changes to the code, the changes are automatically applied and reflected in the client.

 For more detailed instructions refer to the service-specific README files in their respective directories.